sppmacd/midiplayer/README.md

 **MIDI Player** (probably needs some better name) is a "beautiful" MIDI renderer.
 It's free and open source (BSD 2-Clause license).

 Some basic features:
-* MIDI input: realtime display and saving to MIDI files
-* Playing MIDI files (but no MIDI output for now)
+* Input/output from/to .mid files and MIDI devices
 * Rendering:
     * Raw frames for now, needs `ffmpeg` to actually turn into a video - see [example script](./render.sh)
+    * No sound
     * Only **RGBA 1920x1080 60 fps** is supported
+* Configuration, with "hot reload" support
 * Various customization options:
     * Background (single color or image)
     * Tile color (depending on channel or index)